iranges package

 Returns:

-A new IRanges is with the gap regions.
+A new IRanges’s with the gap regions.

 get_end()[source]

-Get all end positions.
+Get end positions (inclusive).

 Return type: